plowsec/weggli-patterns/README.md

       strcpy(SoftwareVersion,pValue);
 ```

-## find strcpy/memcpy calls with length of source input insteand of length of destination buffer
+## find strcpy/memcpy calls with length of source input instead of length of destination buffer

 ```
  weggli -R 'func=.*cpy$' '{$func($_, $a, strlen($a));}' src                                                                                                                                                                                                                                                                             9:50:37